Table of Contents

 DoorDash has one of the most competitive base salaries in the industry.
 They pay a slight premium relative to Facebook and Google for similar roles (e.g. L4 Software Engineer).
-Even though DoorDash's base salary is better than that of its FAANG counterparts, we've seen them negotiate base salary up significantly, as long as the right levers are in place.
-Similar to most companies that operate in the US, DoorDash pays out base salary twice a month.
+Even though DoorDash's base salary is better than that of its FAANG counterparts, we've seen them negotiate base salary up materially, as long as the right levers are in place.

 DoorDash's RSUs vest evenly throughout the four years.
 This means if you are granted $800K RSUs, you will receive the following:

 - Year 1: 25% ($200K)